matthewgrosman/messenger-analytics/README.md

 ## What tools does this project use to make it work?
 The project uses MongoDB to store all of the neccesary Facebook Messenger message data for generating analytics.
 I took advantage of the MongoDB Java Driver to manage all MongoDB uses such as connecting, writing and reading from a local MongoDB database.

+## Steps to use this project on your own Facebook Messenger data
+1. Download your Facebook Messenger conversation data at: https://www.facebook.com/dyi/.
+When prompted, select JSON for the format and only "Messages" for the type of data you want to download.

+2. Set up a local MongoDB instance to use for this project.
+I did this manually using MongoDB Compass (https://www.mongodb.com/try/download/compass).
+I just have this configured to receive traffic by sending requests to localhost, but feel free to change this to whatever IP you like.
+Create a new database on this instance with the title "messenger-data".
+It will prompt you to add a collection- add one with the name "messages-PROD".

+3. Clone this repository to your machine.

+4. Change the "MESSAGES_FOLDER" and "EXCEL_OUTPUT_FOLDER" variables in shared/Constants.java.
+The first variable "MESSAGES_DIRECTORY" points to the inbox directory in the download Facebook provided.
+The project expects that this is the directory given from this variable, so update it to whatever file path that is on your machine.
+The second variable, "EXCEL_OUTPUT_FOLDER" points to where you want analytic Excel files written to on your machine, this directory can be anywhere you like.

+5. Run "ConversationParser.java", and once that is completed without any exceptions, run "Analytics.java".
+Either enter a conversation name (i.e. the name of an individual conversation like "John Smith", or a group chat like "My Group Chat", or simply leave the input blank and press enter to generate analytics aggregated across all conversations.).

+6. Go to the Excel output file, and your Facebook Messenger analytics data is there!